kodecocodes/vt_android_mvvm/v1/for_instructor/09-challenge-view-model-test.markdown

 ## Demo

-Add a new test method testCantSaveCreatureWithoutStrength()
+Add a new test method to CreatureViewModelTest named testCantSaveCreatureWithoutStrength()

 ```kotlin